 Currently, Dr. Johnson is a Professor of Orthopedic Surgery, Chief of the Foot and Ankle Service and Director of the Orthopaedic Foot and Ankle Fellowship Program at Barnes-Jewish Hospital at Washington University Medical Center.
 He is also on the consulting staff of the Shriners Hospital for Children in St. Louis.

-Dr. Johnson serves as President-elect on the Board of Directors of the American Orthopaedic Foot and Ankle Society, a 2,200 member national organization of board certified orthopaedic surgeons who specialize in the surgical and nonsurgical treatment of all types of foot and ankle disorders.
+Dr. Johnson serves as the Immediate Past President on the Board of Directors of the American Orthopaedic Foot and Ankle Society, a 2,200 member national organization of board certified orthopaedic surgeons who specialize in the surgical and nonsurgical treatment of all types of foot and ankle disorders.